-Hold tight onto your precious faith and fight.
-Push through the fear and unknowns of this trial
+Hold tight to your precious faith and push on through the lows and blows of this trial

-Fighting for life quality is not easy but in the end it will most definitely be worth all your while
+Fighting for life quality is not easy but in the end it will be worth all your while

 Attached hereunder is a comprehensive and concise video that covers the importance of IV therapy in connection to hypovolemic shock.
 It also explains the benefits and various types of access.
 Please watch & share